WasayRabbani/SupportOps-AI/README.md

 ## Overview

-Aegis Support is a simulated e-commerce customer support agent that goes beyond a typical "RAG chatbot" project.
+SupportOPS AI is a simulated e-commerce customer support agent that goes beyond a typical "RAG chatbot" project.
 It combines retrieval-augmented generation, multi-step agentic reasoning, tool use against live business data, human-in-the-loop escalation, and continuous evaluation — deployed as a real service with monitoring, not just a notebook.

 The system handles order status inquiries, refund/return requests, and shipping issues.
 In its current phase, it **does not take real actions** (no auto-refunds, no auto-cancellations) — every actionable case is escalated to a human reviewer with the agent's full reasoning and a drafted recommendation attached.
 Action permissions will be added incrementally as the reasoning layer proves reliable through evaluation.